-For a conviction, the driver will deal with a license suspension.
-For a first offense there is a 12-month suspension.
-However, the license might be renewed after 120 days if the motorist finishes a DUI education program and pays a $200 reinstatement cost.
+DUI convictions may carry license suspensions.
+For a first offense, there is a 12-month suspension.
+However, the driver’s license might be renewed after 120 days if the motorist finishes a DUI education program and pays a $200 reinstatement cost.

-With a second DUI in GA within 5 years, license suspension is serious.
-There is a three-year suspension for 2nd offense DUI.
-However, the license might be renewed after 18 months if the driver finishes a necessary clinical evaluation, substance abuse treatment, does completion of a DUI education program and pays a $200 reinstatement charge.
+With a second DUI in GA within five years, license suspension is serious.
+There is a three-year license suspension for 2nd offense DUI.
+However, the driver’s license might be renewed after 18 months if the driver finishes a necessary clinical evaluation, substance abuse treatment, does completion of a DUI education program, and pays a $200 reinstatement charge.

 For a 3rd DUI offense, the driver faces permanent license revocation.
 The driver can apply for a probationary license after 3 years.

 In case of a car accident involving serious injury or death by vehicle, the license is suspended for three years, and the driver can not apply for early reinstatement or a hardship license.

-Unless the motorist had a driving under the influence accident or has a previous DUI within 5 years, she or he can request a hardship or restricted license.
-The license works throughout the suspension duration with an ignition interlock device (IID) and travel restrictions.
+Unless the driver had a dunk driving accident or has a previous DUI within five years, she or he can request a limited permit or restricted driver’s license.
+The license works throughout the suspension duration with an Ignition Interlock Device (IID) and travel restrictions.
 However, there are certain requirements drivers have to satisfy before applying for an Ignition Interlock Device permit.